nginxinc/nginx-amplify-doc/amplify-guide.md

 In order to be able to use NGINX Amplify to monitor your infrastructure, you need to install Amplify Agent on each system that has to be checked.

-**Note.** Amplify Agent will drop *root* privileges after it's started.
+**Note.** Amplify Agent will drop *root* privileges on startup.
 It will then use effective UID of the user `nginx`.
 Package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive found in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).

 #### Using install.sh